nicholasren/nicholasren.github.io/_posts/2015-02-10-fall-in-love-with-java-8-collectors.md

 Here is the official definition of Collector from its [api document](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collector.html):
 > A mutable reduction operation that accumulates input elements into a mutable result container, optionally transforming the accumulated result into a final representation after all input elements have been processed.
 Reduction operations can be performed either sequentially or in parallel.

-You see from the docCollector take three type parameters `T`, `A` and `R`, where `T` is the type of element inside the collection, `A` is an intermediate type which could be used to do the mutable reduction, `R` is the type of result.
+You see from the document, Collector take three type parameters `T`, `A` and `R`, where `T` is the type of element inside the collection, `A` is an intermediate type which could be used to do the mutable reduction, `R` is the type of result.

 There four functions in this interface which work together to accumulate entries into a mutable result container.

 - supplier(), with type `() -> A` - creation of a new result container.
 - accumulator(), with type`(A, T) -> A` - incorprating a new element into the result container.
 - combiner(), with type `(A, A) -> A` - combing two result container into one.